pahyde/modulo/README.md

 ![Tomorrow Demo](./img/tomorrow-demo.gif)

 ## Today
-Then tomorrow, you can run the following sequence to review these entries:
+The next day you can run the following sequence to review these entries:

 `modulo wakeup`
-`modulo tomorrow`
+`modulo today`

 The `modulo wakeup` command tells Modulo that you're ready to start a new day.
-You can optionally omit this command if you wakeup later than your specified 'wakeup_latest' time (configured in preferences).
+You can optionally omit this command if you run `modulo today` later than your specified 'wakeup_latest' time (configured in preferences).

 ## Building and Installation Guide